1) The Kingdom is not metaphor: it is promised as an earthly reign

 - Gospel logic: Christ raised, then those who belong to Him (Paul).

-- First resurrection: resurrection life connected to reigning with Christ (Revelation 20).
+- First resurrection: resurrection life connected to reigning with Christ, the beheaded Saints are restored (with their bodies) and reign with Christ 1000 years.
+(Revelation 20).

 3) The Kingdom is physical and public: land, cities, nations, law, inheritance